Frequently asked questions about ArcGIS Survey123 are listed below.

 - Form item—Contains the survey that can be opened in the Survey123 field app and web app.

 - Feature layer—Stores the responses to the survey.
 For surveys created from an existing feature layer in Survey123 Connect, a new feature layer is not created.
 Survey123 references the existing feature layer from its source location.
-A survey may also have up to two feature layer views.
-For more information, see FAQ: What are the Fieldworker and Stakeholder hosted views used for in ArcGIS Survey123?
+A survey may also have hosted feature layer views named SurveyName_form and SurveyName_results (previously named SurveyName_fieldworker and SurveyName_stakeholder, respectively).
+For more information, see FAQ: What are the form and results hosted feature layer views used for in ArcGIS Survey123?

 - Web map—Contains the survey's feature layer.
 By default, a web map is created when a survey is published from Survey123 Connect.
 You can choose not to create a web map during the publishing process.
 For more information, see Publish options.
 A web map is not created for surveys published from the Survey123 website.